Guarantees for Tuning the Step Size using a Learning-to-Learn Approach: Introduction

 \section{Introduction}

 Choosing the right optimization algorithm and related hyper-parameters is important for training a deep neural network.
-Recently, a series of works (e.g.,~\cite{andrychowicz2016learning, wichrowska2017learned}) proposed to use learning algorithms to find a better optimizer.
-These papers use a learning-to-learn approach: they design a class of possible optimizers (often parametrized by a neural network), and then optimize the parameters of the optimizer (later referred to as meta-parameters) to achieve better performance.
-We refer to the optimization of the optimizer as the meta optimization problem, and the application of the learned optimizer as the inner optimization problem.
-The learning-to-learn approach solves the meta optimization problem by defining a meta-objective function based on the trajectory that the inner-optimizer generates, and then using back-propagation to compute the meta-gradient.
+Even for simple algorithms like gradient descent and stochastic gradient descent, choosing a good step size can be important to the convergence speed and generalization performance.
+Empirically, the parameters are often chosen based on past experiences or grid search.
+Recently, \citet{maclaurin2015gradient} considered the idea of tuning these parameters by optimization---that is, consider a meta-optimization problem where the goal is to find the best parameters for an optimizer.
+A series of works (e.g.,~\citet{andrychowicz2016learning, wichrowska2017learned}) extended such ideas and parametrized the set of optimizers by neural networks.

-Although the learning-to-learn approach has shown empirical success, there are very few theoretical guarantees for learned optimizers.
-In particular, since the optimization for meta-parameters is usually a nonconvex problem, does it have bad local optimal solutions?
-Current ways of optimizing meta-parameters rely on unrolling the trajectory of the inner-optimizer, which is very expensive and often lead to exploding/vanishing gradient problems, is there a way to alleviate these problems?
-Can we have a provable way of designing meta-objective to make sure that the inner optimizers can achieve good generalization performance?
+Although this approach has shown empirical success, there are very few theoretical guarantees for learned optimizers. \citet{gupta2017pac} gave sample complexity bounds for tuning the step size, but they did not address how one can find the learned optimizer efficiently.
+In practice, the meta-optimization problem is often solved by meta-gradient descent---define a meta-objective function based on the trajectory that the optimizer generates, and then compute the meta-gradient using back-propagation~\citep{franceschi2017forward}.
+The optimization for meta-parameters is usually a nonconvex problem, therefore it is unclear why simple meta-gradient descent would find an optimal solution.

-In this paper we answer some of these problems in a simple setting, where we use the learning-to-learn approach to tune the step size of the standard gradient descent/stochastic gradient descent algorithm.
-We will see that even in this simple setting, many of the challenges still remain and we can get better learned optimizers by choosing the right meta-objective function.
+In this paper we consider using learning-to-learn approach to tune the step size of standard gradient descent/stochastic gradient descent algorithm.
+Even in this simple setting, many of the challenges still remain and we can get better learned optimizers by choosing the right meta-objective function.
 Though our results are proved only in the simple setting, we empirically verify the results using complicated learned optimizers with neural network parametrizations.